 Food and Drink facilities

 The food and drink outlets in the away end will be opening at 10am.
-Alcohol will be served (providing there are no issues).
+Alcohol will be not be served.

 Kiosks close five minutes after kick-off, opening again at half-time before closing on the commencement of the second-half.

 Carrow Road is a no smoking venue.
 This also applies to the use electronic cigarettes (and/or similar products).

 Norwich City does not tolerate discrimination of any sort.
 If you experience any form of discrimination or abuse, please report it by texting 07931 235513.

 Things to do or Staying in the area

 The Norwich fan information document includes details of things you can do in Norwich and the surrounding area and details of local hotels.